SPECIAL TOPIC: OLT TESTAMENT FOOD LAWS

 1. Jesus rejected the food laws as a way to approach and please God, Mark 7:14-23 (surely the editorial comment by either Peter or John Mark in v.
 19 is equally inspired)

 2. This very question was the issue of the Jerusalem Council of Acts 15, where it was decided that Gentiles did not have to follow OT cultic laws (cf. esp.
 Acts 15:19).
-Verse 20 is not a food law, but a fellowship concession to believing Jews who may be in their Gentile churches.
+Acts 15:20 is not a food law, but a fellowship concession to believing Jews who may be worshiping in Gentile churches.

 3. Peter's experience in Acts 10 in Joppa is not about food, but about the acceptability of all people, yet the Spirit used the food law's irrelevance as the symbol to teach Peter!